Greed Motivates and Destroys

 Something seems to snap in some people when Grandma dies and her estate is divided up.
 Old resentments among family members come to the surface when one or more feel they have been cheated in the will.
 Estate lawyer Howard Black told The Toronto Star that in such cases “There is jealousy.
 There is greed.
 There is envy.”

 There’s the sad story of John Kaptyn.
-He came to Canada from Holland in 1954.
-He died in 2007 at the age of 81 having made a $75-million fortune in real estate.
+He settled in Canada from Holland in 1954.
+He died in 2007 at the age of 81 having amassed a $75-million fortune in real estate.
 He left most of his wealth to his grandchildren, bypassing his sons Henry and Simon.
 The brothers, who do not get along, contested the will.

 The case was handed to Justice David Brown of Ontario’s Superior Court of Justice, and he clearly found it troublesome.
 He warned the brothers their battle had the makings of a repeat of Jarndyce and Jarndyce (see below).